PostcodeCheck

 High deprivation

-Derby has high crime levels.
+Derby has high crime levels with around 1215 reported incidents per month in the local area.
 Crime levels have remained relatively stable over the past year.

 Crime data comes from Police UK, which publishes monthly street-level crime figures for every neighbourhood in England and Wales.
 The numbers above reflect reported incidents within roughly one mile of Derby town centre, so your experience on a specific street could be quite different.
 Anti-social behaviour and violent crime tend to dominate the totals in most UK towns, though property crime and shoplifting can be more common in busy high-street areas.